 2. Install the rear axle and gear case into the right side of the swing arm; then secure the gear case to the swing arm assembly with the eight cap screws.
-Tighten to 50 ft-lb.
+Tighten to 50 ft-lb (68 N-m).

 3. Apply grease to the universal joint splines and driveshaft splines; then install the driveshaft spring into the driveshaft.